fatgraphs/fatgraphs/README.md

 Launch a session with the postgres user to check that it worked:
 `psql -U postgres -h 127.0.0.1`

-Quit the session and install the GIS extension:
+Quit the session and install the GIS extension.
+Note that you should apt-get install the postgis version that matches your postgresql version.
 `sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable`
 `sudo apt-get update`
 finally